Joose/Joose/doc/mmd/Joose/Manual/Singleton.txt

             }
         })

-You may use any usual builders inside of `my`, including method modifires, `isa`, `does`, etc. Instance of singleton class will be created right after class declaration.
+You may use any usual builders inside of `my`, including method modifires, `isa`, `does`, etc. Instance of singleton class will be created right before class declaration.
 To access it, use `my` property of class's constructor, like

         TypeRegistry.my.registerType('textfield', Ext.form.TextField)